kata-containers/kata-containers/tests/metrics/network/README.md

 - `k8s-network-metrics-iperf3.sh` measures bandwidth which is the speed of the data transfer.
 - `latency-network.sh` measures network latency.
+- `nginx-network.sh` is a benchmark of the lightweight Nginx HTTPS web-server and measures the HTTP requests over a fixed period of time with a configurable number of concurrent clients/connections.

 ## Running the tests